AroopBiswal/AroopBiswal/README.md

 - **Software Engineer Intern at [Hawcx](https://www.hawcx.com/)**
   *June 2024 - August 2024*
-  Contributed to both backend and frontend development (MERN stack), building and optimizing key features for the platform.
-Focused on integrating backend APIs with the frontend user interface, ensuring seamless functionality and user experience across the system.
-Played a central role in tying together different components to create a cohesive product.
+  Contributed to both backend and frontend development (MERN stack), building and optimizing the self-serve feature for the platform.
+Focused on containerizing (using Docker) and deploying backend microservices to AWS, ensuring seamless functionality and user experience across the system.

 - **Software Engineer Intern at [Valley Tech Systems](https://vts-i.com/)**
   *June 2023 – September 2023*